naoyam/HPCAsia18RecentTopicsInHPC/index.md

 **Osamu Tatebe	(University of Tsukuba)**, *Gfarm/BB: Gfarm file system for burst buffers*

 Abstract: Burst buffer gradually prevails in high-end super computers to fill a gap among CPU performance and I/O performance.
 This talk introduces the design and implementation of Gfarm/BB that is a temporal distributed file system for node-local burst buffers.

+**Jianwen Wei	(Shanghai Jiao Tong University)**, *Precise Diagnosis of Leukemia Subtypes via Deep Learning*

+Abstract: Leukemia is a highly-threatening cancer of which children accounting for 40% of ~50000 diagnosed patients in China.
+Precise diagnose of leukemia subtypes is the first step to a successful treatment.
+However, traditional image-based approach is labor-intensive, requiring a lot of training yet resulting in limited accuracy due to inherent low coverage.
+The gene-based diagnose approach, which is popular in the research field, still needs throughout verification.
+Together with our collaborators in Shanghai Ruijin Hospital, we propose a deeplearning-based platform to combine both the image-based and gene-based approaches.
+Like other DL applications, this platform aims to autotune its parameters to achieve best accuracy.

 **Takatsugu Ono (Kyushu University)**, *Developing an Interconnection Network Simulator for Energy Efficient Large Scale Networks*